fight233/DThouse_cxd/tests/pytest/crash_gen/README.md

 1. Concurrent writing to a shadow database for later data verification
 1. User specified number of replicas to use, against clusters

-This tool can also use to start a TDengine service, either in stand-alone mode or cluster mode.
+This tool can also use to start a DThouse service, either in stand-alone mode or cluster mode.
 The features include:

 1. User specified number of D-Nodes to create/use.